beast-dev/doc/index.md

 ### Introductory Tutorials

-These tutorials use the graphical applications of BEAST to perform analyses using the provided example files:
+As [an introduction to using BEAST we provide some basic introductory tutorials](/getting_started) using the graphical applications of BEAST to perform analyses using provided example files.

-Tutorial 1: Using sequences sampled at different points in time to estimate rates Tutorial 2: Estimating the divergence time of a monophyletic group using a known mutation rate And more Tutorials available.

-Some downloadable packages containing tutorial worksheets and associated data.
-These are used in workshops and classes.

-## Citing BEAST
+### Citing BEAST

-The recommended citation for this program is:
+> The recommended citation for this program is:

-Drummond AJ, Suchard MA, Xie D & Rambaut A (2012) Bayesian phylogenetics with BEAUti and the BEAST 1.7 *Molecular Biology And Evolution* **29**, 1969-1973 full text
+> : Suchard MA, Lemey P, Baele G, Ayres DL, Drummond AJ & Rambaut A (2018) Bayesian phylogenetic and phylodynamic data integration using BEAST 1.10 *Virus Evolution* **4**, vey016.
+[DOI:10.1093/ve/vey016](https://doi.org/10.1093/ve/vey016)
-See this page for a more detailed list of publications for citing individual models and components.

-BEAST is descended from earlier work:
+#### BEAST is descended from earlier work:

 Drummond AJ, Nicholls GK, Rodrigo AG & Solomon W (2002) Estimating mutation parameters, population history and genealogy simultaneously from temporally spaced sequence data. *Genetics*, **161**, 1307-1320.